behemot-biz/bokashi/README.md

 ### Project Purpose
 My aim with this site is to demystifie the concept and encourage people to give it a try with a very basic step-by-step guide whithout overwhelming with technical and scientific text.

-I use my own knowledge on the subject and how "scared" I felt before I actually dared to get going four years ago.
+I use my own knowledge on the subject and I remember how daunted I felt before I actually dared to get going four years ago.

 ### Look and feel on different devices
 ![Responsive image example](assets/readme-images/amiresponsive.png)